Margaret Thatcher's power suits, handbags go on sale

 The term “handbagging” was coined by fellow Conservative Member of Parliament Julian Critchley to describe her style in cabinet meetings, the Oxford English Dictionary says, defining it as an action by a woman to “verbally attack or crush (a person or idea) ruthlessly and forcefully”.

-Thatcher’s jewelry will also be up for auction, including an emerald and diamond necklace and a diamond flower brooch which she often wore on official outings.
+Thatcher’s jewellery will also be up for auction, including an emerald and diamond necklace and a diamond flower brooch which she often wore on official outings.

 The auction was announced after London’s Victoria & Albert Museum (V&A), Britain’s main repository of historic clothes, said that talks about adding items from her wardrobe to its collection had led nowhere.